 Submit your application to the Master Service Centre of Friedrich Schiller University Jena.
-The application-window opens on 1 April.
-The deadline for international applicants is: 31 May.
-The deadline for German applicants is: 15 July.
+The application-window has opened on 1 April.
+The deadline for international applicants is: 30 April.
+The deadline for German applicants is: 31 May.
 Your application has to include the following documents:

 The application, including all documents, must be in English.

 You can submit any additional documents you deem relevant, including proof of work experience, stays abroad, or language proficiencies.

 Further information can be found in the Online Application Walkthrough for an Application for a Master’s Programme provided by the Master Service Centre.